SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \subsubsection{Bypassing Row buffer}

 As row buffer resides in each bank, the processor and peripheral devices cannot clear row buffer explicitly.
 To this end, the attacker can leverage the hammer patterns introduced in \autoref{sec:hammer_pattern} to clear row buffer implicitly.
-For one-location hammer, the attacker only needs to access the target object addresses and waits for the memory controller to clear the row buffer.
 In the single-sided hammer, the attacker accesses several randomly picked addresses besides the target-object addresses.
 Clearly, these two hammer patterns are much less effective than double-sided hammer in DDR3 modules and many-sided hammer in DDR4 modules.
-To implement the latter hammer patterns, the attacker must know which rows to access and thus requires (partial) mappings from virtual addresses to physical addresses, physical addresses to logical DRAM addresses and logical to physical DRAM address.
+To implement double-sided hammer or many-sided hammer, the attacker must know which rows to access and thus requires (partial) mappings from virtual addresses to physical addresses, physical addresses to logical DRAM addresses and logical to physical DRAM address.

 For the last two mappings, they are either available from public documentation or have been reverse-engineered as discussed in \autoref{sec:dram_background}.
 For the first mapping, an unprivileged process can acquire it through the \emph{pagemap} interface but the interface has been restricted to root users since Linux version 4.0~\cite{shutemovpagemap} to mitigate rowhammer.
-Alternatively, the attacker can abuse the feature of huge page in the x86 architecture or Android ION in the ARM architecture to request a large block of continuous physical memory.
+Alternatively, the attacker can abuse the feature of huge page (e.g., 2\,MB) in the x86 architecture or Android ION in the ARM architecture to request a large block of contiguous physical memory.
 Within the large memory, it is highly likely to find multiple same-bank rows.
+However, huge page is disabled by default in the browser sandbox environment.
+To address this issue, SledgeHammer~\cite{Kang2024sledgeHammer} leverages a contention-based cache side channel in verifying the contiguity of memory blocks.
+By doing so, they are able to find many 2\,MB blocks that physically contiguous.